PaulBonnette/lsm/README.md

 ## LSM - Laravel Server Manager

-This project has just begun.
-Don't bother looking - yet.
-It is a set of "php artisan" console commands.
+This Laravel project is written in PHP 8.4.
+It is a set of "php artisan" console commands to make Laravel server management easy and secure.

+Right now I'm focusing on managing Droplets.
+Hopefully in a few weeks I'll be done with Droplet management.
+I'm might jump to autoinstall'ed Ubuntu servers or maybe Raspberry Pi's after than.
+Good fun.

 ## Goal